seregazhuk/seregazhuk.github.io_old/_drafts/2017-12-13-reactphp-http-middlewares.md

 And now we can extract this logging logic into the *logging middleware*.
 To refresh in memory a middleware:

 - is a `callable`
-- accepts `ServerRequestInterface` as first argument and optional callable as second argument.
+- accepts `ServerRequestInterface` as first argument and optional callable as second argument
 - returns a `ResponseInterface` (or any promise which can be consumed by `Promise\resolve` resolving to a `ResponseInterface`)
 - calls `$next($request)` to continue chaining to the next middleware or returns explicitly to abort the chain